What You’ll Learn 🎯

 Machine fault - normal operation

-Normal operation is indicated by acceptable vibration at all measurement positions.
-Critical speeds may be excited during speed transients, but the amplitude will be acceptable.
-Trend plots show constant amplitude with little or no variation with load.
-The dominant vibration frequency is 1X with little or no vibration at any other frequencies.
+Normal operation is characterized by acceptable vibration levels at all measurement positions.
+Critical speeds may be excited during speed transients, but the vibration amplitude remains within acceptable limits.
+Trend plots show consistent amplitude with little or no variation under different loads.
+The dominant vibration frequency is 1X, with minimal or no vibration at other frequencies.

 Amplitude trend

-The amplitude trend plot indicates constant amplitude with no significant load or time dependency.
+The amplitude trend plot shows a consistent amplitude with no significant dependence on load or time.

 1X phase trend

-1X phase trend will show a constant phase value over time.
+The 1X phase trend will display a constant phase value over time.

 Waveform

-Direct waveform plots show no truncation, frequencies other than 1X, or spikes.
+Direct waveform plots show no truncation, no frequencies other than 1X, and no spikes.

 Spectrum

-The half-spectrum plot shows one dominant peak at 1X frequency with no significant vibration at other frequencies.
+The half-spectrum plot shows a single dominant peak at the 1X frequency, with no significant vibration at other frequencies.

 Full spectrum / Two-sided spectrum

-The full spectrum plot shows one dominant positive peak at +1x frequency with no significant vibration at other frequencies.
-Peak at -1X is lower than +1X.
+The full-spectrum plot shows a single dominant positive peak at the +1X frequency, with no significant vibration at other frequencies.
+The peak at –1X is lower than the peak at +1X.

 Direct orbit

-Circular or slightly elliptical orbit with no evidence of truncation or loops.
-Phase trigger indicates forward precession.
+A circular or slightly elliptical orbit with no evidence of truncation or loops is observed.
+The phase trigger indicates forward precession.

 Shaft centerline

-The shaft centerline plot shows the normal path from zero to full speed with no sudden changes.
+The shaft centerline plot shows a normal path from zero to full speed, with no sudden changes.
 Eccentricity remains below the vertical centerline at full speed.

 Bode plot amplitude

-The bode plot (amplitude) shows acceptable amplitude at a critical speed.
+The Bode plot (amplitude) shows acceptable amplitude at the critical speed.
 Some variation between startup and coastdown responses is typical.

 Bode plot - phase

-The bode plot (phase) shows a smooth phase shift through typical speed, with the rate of change matching previous runup or coastdown events.
-The phase at full speed and very low speed is consistent between events.
+The Bode plot (phase) shows a smooth phase shift across the typical speed range, with the rate of change matching previous runup or coastdown events.
+The phase at both full speed and very low speed remains consistent between events.

 Polar plot

-The polar plot shows similar amplitude at low speed, through critical speed, and at full speed between transient events with acceptable maximum amplitude at critical speed and at full speed.
+The polar plot shows similar amplitude at low speed, through the critical speed, and at full speed across transient events, with acceptable maximum amplitudes at both the critical speed and full speed.

 Waterfall

-The waterfall plot will show fairly constant amplitude through multiple periods with no significant variation in the 1X amplitude.
+The waterfall plot shows a fairly constant amplitude across multiple periods, with no significant variation in the 1X amplitude.

 Other operational symptoms

-Bearing temperature trends are constant with speed and load and below alarm limits.
-The audible noise near the machine does not indicate any changes from previous surveys or any abnormal rattling.
+Bearing temperature trends remain constant with changes in speed and load, staying below alarm limits.
+Audible noise near the machine shows no changes compared to previous surveys and no signs of abnormal rattling.

 Machine fault - mechanical imbalance (blade loss)

-A sudden imbalance may be caused by a blade loss, loss of balance weight, or another component normally attached to the rotor.
-This may occur during normal operation or a load or speed transient.
-It can be differentiated from an electrically induced imbalance because the changes in vibration characteristics (amplitude/phase) are not reversible by changing load or speed.
+A sudden imbalance may be caused by blade loss, the loss of a balance weight, or another component that is normally attached to the rotor.
+This may occur during normal operation or during a load or speed transient.
+It can be distinguished from an electrically induced imbalance because the changes in vibration characteristics (amplitude/phase) are not reversible by altering the load or speed.

 Amplitude trend

 Vibration amplitude trends show a sudden increase in amplitude.
-Similar step changes may be noted in vibration phase trends.
+Similar step changes may also be observed in vibration phase trends.

 1X phase trend

-1X phase trend will show a step change.
-The phase may increase or decrease depending on the angle between the location of the lost material and the residual unbalanced vector.
+The 1X phase trend will exhibit a step change.
+The phase may increase or decrease depending on the angle between the location of the lost material and the residual unbalance vector.

 Waveform

-The direct waveform plot (at the time of damage) will show a sudden increase in amplitude.
-If the amplitude is excessive, some truncation may be present.
+The direct waveform plot at the time of damage will show a sudden increase in amplitude.
+If the amplitude is excessive, some truncation may occur.

 Spectrum

-After the event, the half spectrum will show an increase n 1X amplitude compared to before the event.
-Some small-amplitude peaks at n-X frequencies may be present.
+After the event, the half-spectrum will show an increase in 1X amplitude compared to the values before the event.
+Some small-amplitude peaks at n–X frequencies may also be present.

 Full spectrum / Two-sided spectrum

-The full spectrum plot will show an increase in both +1X and -1X peaks.
-There may be some increase at +/- n-X frequencies.
-The +1X will be higher than the -1X peak unless another fault is present.
+The full-spectrum plot will show an increase in both +1X and –1X peaks.
+There may also be an increase at ±nX frequencies.
+The +1X peak will be higher than the –1X peak unless another fault is present.

-The direction of shaft precession is indicated by a dominant line of “CCW” and “CW” components.
+The direction of shaft precession is indicated by a dominant line in the “CCW” or “CW” component.

 • How flat the ellipse will be is determined by the relative size of CCW and CW components